The JWST Advanced Deep Extragalactic Survey: Discovery of an Extreme Galaxy Overdensity at $z = 5.4$ with JWST/NIRCam in GOODS-S: Analysis Results

-We find that nearly all of the $N = 96$ objects at $z = 5.2-5.5$ that are part of our final spectroscopic sample agree with the empirically derived star-forming main sequence at $z = 5.4$ given by \citet{Popesso:2022} within $1\sigma$, despite our sample being biased as a result of our requirement to detect the $\mathrm{H} \alpha$ emission line at greater than $3\sigma$.
+We find that nearly all of the $N = 81$ objects at $z = 5.2-5.5$ that are part of our final spectroscopic sample agree with the empirically derived star-forming main sequence at $z = 5.4$ given by \citet{Popesso:2023} within $1\sigma$, despite our sample being biased as a result of our requirement to detect the $\mathrm{H} \alpha$ emission line at greater than $3\sigma$.
 If we were to instead use $\mathrm{H}\alpha$-based SFRs derived with the conversion factor from \citet{Kennicutt:2012}, the objects within our final spectroscopic sample would be shifted upward by $\Delta \sim 0.5\,\mathrm{dex}$.
 However, this is likely because the canonical hydrogen ionizing photon production efficiency ($\xi_\mathrm{ion} \propto L_{\mathrm{H}\alpha}/L_{\mathrm{UV}}$) used in \citet{Kennicutt:2012} is only $\xi_\mathrm{ion} \sim 10^{25.1}\,\mathrm{erg}^{-1}\mathrm{Hz}$, lower than measurements at $z = 5-6$ by $\Delta \xi_\mathrm{ion} \sim 0.5\,\mathrm{dex}$ \citep[e.g.,][]{Bouwens:2016, Ning:2022, Sun:2022b}.
-The use of UV-based SFRs derived with the conversion factor from \citet{Kennicutt:2012} does not change the distribution of our final spectroscopic sample on Figure~\ref{fig:starforming_mainsequence}.
+Furthermore, if we were to instead use UV-based SFRs derived with the conversion factor from \citet{Kennicutt:2012} alongside measurements of the rest-UV magnitudes derived as $\nu L_{\nu}$ at $\lambda_{\mathrm{rest}} = 1500$\AA, it would not change the distribution of our final spectroscopic sample in Figure~\ref{fig:starforming_mainsequence}.
+This is expected, since the \texttt{Prospector}-based SFRs largely rely on the available rest-UV photometry.